kommuna/vicky/README.md

 ```

 ##Jira to Slack mapping
 Vicky allow to configure mapping of JIRA projects to Slack channels.
-E.g. to send all tickets of project FOO to slack
+E.g. to send all tickets of project FOO to Slack
 channel #bar:

 (/etc/vicky/config.php):